JeremyLakey/TurningMachineApi/documentation/api.md

 r               Int             Required (Must be between 0 to n - 1 inclusive, where n is the number of rules. r is the index for the rule's id in the array returned by the start game)

 Response body
-result          Boolean         Whether if the guess was verified correct.
+result          Boolean         Whether if the guess was verified correct. err             String          Only on error

 Result codes
 200             Valid guess format (Check result body to see if guess was correct)